What is COVID-19?

 View COVID-19 Symptoms as provided by the Department of Health.

-My child is displaying one or more symptoms on the COVID-19 Symptoms list that cannot be attributed to a known condition (such as allergies or asthma.)
+My child is displaying one or more symptoms on the COVID-19 Symptoms list.
 Can they come to school?

 My child was out of school due to symptoms but has not been in close contact with a positive or presumed positive case.
 Now what?